 At that moment, Matt and Jonas both blew a gasket and started ranting a raving about getting even.
-Love these boys but they get hot under the collar fast and don’t always think things thru…
+Love these guys but they get hot under the collar fast and don’t always think things thru..

-We have some big people in Bear Country but we are not a match for the goons at Central.
+We have some big guys in Bear Country but we are not a match for the goons at Central.

-Finally found a new journal to write in.
+I Finally found a new journal to write in.
 I found it at the plaza.
 I paid a hefty price.
-Nevertheless, I desperately needed something to let me vent and chronicles my thoughts.
+But I desperately needed something to write my thoughts down in.
 You would think that a person living inside a school building would have access to paper.
-Except for the stash, the journal club keeps under lock and key, the only paper in this school is the student records.
-This paper serves no useful purpose to me.
+Not in this school.
+Except for the stash the journal club keeps under lock and key, the only paper in this school is the student records.
+This paper of course is already written on and serves no useful purpose to me.

 I’m not sure exactly what day this whole thing started.
 I never watched the news.
 I was a kid doing my own thing.
 I didn’t care what was happening around me as long as I could spend time with my friends.
 I remember my Dad saying how sad it was that a mother of three small children had died from the flu.
 Then someone else died, then someone else and then quarantine.
 Life fell apart after that.

-The local authorities told us to stay in our homes.
+We were told to stay in our homes.
 Stay away from other people.
 Don’t go out in the streets.
 Doctors were working on a cure.
 People panicked, they left town to get help from other hospitals.
 This was a mistake.
-Almost instantly, the news reported stories about epidemics, people dying by the hundreds, then the thousands.
+Soon the news was filled with stories about epidemics, people dying by the hundreds, then the thousands.

 My dad was a part of the homeland security team.
 He was working with the town government trying to keep things under control.
 Unfortunately, his efforts and the efforts of others didn’t help.
 The virus continued to spread.
 The death toll continued to rise and soon bodies began to pile up on the streets.
 It was awful.
 Our entire town smelled like death.

 My mother died first.
-My heart hurt so badly.
+My heart hurt so bad.
 I wanted to die.
 My father was already sick.
 I could tell his heart was broken too.
 He died a couple of days later.
-I lay on my bed and cried for a couple of days hoping death would take me too.
+I laid on my bed and cried for a couple of days hoping death would take me too.
 The only thing that took hold of me was hunger.

-Parents died leaving their children to survive on their own.
-Death preyed on the smallest survivors.
+Children were left to survive on their own.
+Death prayed on the smallest children.
 Babies died in their cribs.
 Toddlers starved to death because they couldn’t get out of their homes.
-The older children began to band together and form gangs.
-The Bear Gang formed when a dozen children moved into the Bear Country High School on Lafayette Blvd.
+The older children began to ban together and form tribes.
+The Bear Tribe was formed when about a dozen children and I moved into the Bear Country High School on LaFayette Blvd.
 We survived but life wasn’t easy.